 The Kanban board can be used and modified by anyone in the team as long as it portrays the status of the work entities and the amendments involved.
 This means there is no single person to make sure the team is aligned or adhering to the established work policies.

-According to a research by the Project Management Institute (PMI), about three quarters (71%) of organizations use Agile approaches.
+According to research by the Project Management Institute (PMI), about three-quarters (71%) of organizations use Agile approaches.
 Agile is a software development approach, which helps teams collaborate together for the corresponding requirements and solutions through continuous evolution.